-This op-ed, written by SACE Electric Transportation Equity Manager Patrick King, originally appeared in the Georgia Recorder on December 22, 2022.
+This op-ed, was written by SACE’s former Electric Transportation Equity Manager Patrick King.
+It originally appeared in the Georgia Recorder on December 22, 2022.
 It is reprinted here with permission.

 In recent months, Georgia has made major strides to position itself as the Silicon Valley of electric transportation and lead the region in electric vehicle (EV) manufacturing investment and jobs.
 Still, our state appears to be hedging its bets on an electric transportation future and needs to do more to put its money where Georgia’s mouth is.

 We can improve air quality for all Georgians by replacing diesel-burning vehicles with electric alternatives, especially in communities already overburdened by air pollution.
 Doing so will also strengthen our state’s already significant and growing electric transportation sector.

 A perfect example of what’s possible is provided by Florida, which recently announced a major step to electrify its public transportation sector, awarding funding for hundreds of electric transit buses and school buses.
 Georgia has $20 million that could be spent electrifying transportation and supporting the state’s economic future.